-Today, PR experts now need to make sure that their news releases are properly optimized for search engines, social media, calls to action, and other readers besides journalists.
+Today, PR experts need to ensure that their news releases are properly optimized for search engines, social media, calls to action, and other readers besides journalists.

-There are even some companies completely doing away with the notion of news releases and simply posting company news on their company news blog.
+Some companies even do away with the notion of news releases and post company news on their company news blog.

 Host a Podcast

-For B2B technology companies with in-house subject matter experts, as well as clients and vendors with subject matter expertise, a podcast can be yet another way to attract a different kind of decision maker to their websites.
+For B2B technology companies with in-house subject matter experts and clients and vendors with subject matter expertise, a podcast can be yet another way to attract a different kind of decision-maker to their websites.